Stevie011/crudApp/README.md

 Thanks so much to the author for a great explanation.

-Comments are my own so they might make mre sense to me thean they do to you.
+Comments are my own so they might make mre sense to me than they do to you.